akibo1997/Pandas-Purchasing/README.md

-Here you will find a full analysis of the video game purchases of people with pandas.
+Here you will find a full analysis of the video game purchases of people using pandas.

 Observations can be found in the analysis file, and the original csv can be found in the resources file